 Notes

 - Stovetop Method – The classic stovetop method is a tried-and-true way to cook lentils.
-Simply rinse your lentils, place them in a pot with water or broth, let them boil, and then simmer gently until tender.
+Simply rinse your lentils, place them in a medium saucepan with water or broth, let them boil, and then simmer gently until tender.
 This method allows you to control the cooking time and texture, whether you prefer al dente lentils for salads or soft and creamy lentils for soups and stews.

 I have never cared for lentils.
 They are tasteless, and the dishes that I made never seemed worth the time it took.
 Well, I’ve been trying again, experimenting…being sure to add plenty of seasonings.
 This recipe is YUMMY.
 VERY yummy.
 I am not a Star Lentil Cooker Person, so my lentils were a bit mushy and the dish was not pretty.
 But it was good!
 My dish was quite tangy and somewhat chewy, due to the tomato pieces.